 Six weeks later, my skin has never looked better.
 Jack recommended that for best results, you should have three professional treatments about a month apart, and I am definitely booking my next two sessions pronto.
 Yes, at the time it wasn’t fun, but I can barely remember the pain, and the results are well worth it.
 My skin these days is brighter and more even in tone, and I can only imagine what it will be like after more treatments.
 I no longer need to trowel on the full-coverage foundation; instead, I wear La Mer The Reparative Skin Tint ($95).
 My skin looks plumper and dewier, and my pores are less visible.

 As for the at-home derma-rolling, I do it a couple of times a week, but I really want to get into the habit of doing it daily (it’s worth it).
 Creating those small micro-channels in the skin definitely helps with the absorption of skincare, and when serums are pricey, you want to make sure they are working optimally—it’s a no-brainer.
 On the days after I’ve used the device, my skin always looks healthier, brighter and glowing; it’s incredible really.
 Do I think I would have had such great results with at-home derma-rolling alone?
 Perhaps not, but the professional version is not for the fainthearted, so start with the at-home kit and work your way up.

 Shop at-home derma-rolling products below.

 This is my go-to everyday derma-roller.

-More pricey, yes, but it vibrates to numb pain and shines red LED light onto the skin as you role, which has been proven to help with skin aging.
+More pricey, yes, but it vibrates to numb pain and shines red LED light onto the skin as you roll, which has been proven to help with skin aging.

 If you are spot-prone, then this serum will work wonders to calm inflamed skin and stave off spots.

 Antioxidant vitamin C is a must for city-dwellers or anyone concerned with pigmentation, as it’s seriously brightening.

 Retinol is the gold standard in anti-aging, as it helps with everything from skin tone and texture to revving up collagen and elastin production.